CleverCloud/doc.clever-cloud.com/commons/clever-cloud-overview/add-application.md

 ## Create an application

 1. First, select the proper organization you want to add to application to.
-Then, click on the **Add an application** button, in the **Orgnization Manager** panel.
+Then, click on the **Add an application** button, in the **Organization Manager** panel.
 This starts the application creation wizard.
 If you account has been linked to GitHub, you can select a repository from your GitHub account.
 2. *Optional:* in case of PHP or static applications, you can choose between FTP and Git deployment
 3. Then select the language or the framework you need:  <figure class="cc-content-img"><img src="/assets/images/javawarapp.png"></figure>
 4. In the next step, you will be prompted to select your scaling configuration.
 If you need help to configure your scaling options, please refer to <a href="/clever-cloud-overview/scaling/">the dedicated section</a>.